davidwdraper/EFFV2/SOP1.md

 As we work our way through building out the backend, there may be time that refactoring is required.
 We never build shims, or fallbacks, or worry about back-combat.
 We're greenfield and in total control of all interfaces - everything needs to tight.
 If a A needs a function in B that doesn't exist, we don't add it to A, we put it in B where it belongs.

+No helper methods to narrow TS type guards.
+All typing must be designed and implemented correctly.

+When fixing issues or bugs, never offer two or more solutions when one is clearly the preferred.
+We are never doing quick fixes and always require the best long term production solution.

 Your previous session notes follow: